-- Referral to the Deputy Head who will speak to the pupil. - Missed playtimes. - Supervised playtimes, where the child is closely monitored by an adult or taking separate playtimes for a fixed period. - Eating lunch separately from peers - Loss of privileges and extracurricular clubs.
+- Referral to the Deputy Head who will speak to the pupil. - Missed playtimes. - Supervised playtimes, where the child is closely monitored by an adult or taking separate playtimes for a fixed period. - Eating lunch separately from peers - Loss of privileges and extracurricular clubs. - Pre-Prep, including Early years, Daily report book this will be reviewed at the end of each week for a two-week period.
+Feedback will be given to the child and parent.

-- Pre-Prep, including Early years, Daily report book this will be reviewed at the end of each week for a two-week period.
-Feedback will be given to the child and parent. - Prep report card this will be reviewed after 3 weeks by Prep Lead and, if required, stage three will be followed.
+• Prep report card - this will be reviewed after 3 weeks by Prep Lead and, if required, stage three will be followed.

-These incidents will be recorded in the class Incident and Concerns book and the parent will be notified.
+These incidents will be recorded on CPOMS and the parent will be notified.
 Second stage sanctions will only be revisited twice in any one academic year before stage 3 sanctions are put in place.